Depression Nutrition: Food that improves mood and mental health

-With low magnesium you are bound to feel low and depressed if you walking around with a body that is struggling with suboptimal blood sugar, of a body, struggling to maintain functions such the manufacture new cells or maintain blood pressure levels you will feel fatigued and your mood will be very low and dark.
+With low magnesium, you are bound to feel low and depressed.
+If you are walking around with a body that is struggling with suboptimal blood sugar, struggling to maintain functions such as the manufacture of new cells or maintain blood pressure levels you will feel fatigued and your mood will be very low and dark.
 You will feel depressed.

 And what about that nerve function?

-Well, you can’t sleep well for one and that is bound to influence your mood will make you depressed.
+Well, you can’t sleep well for one and that is bound to influence your mood and make you depressed.